MetaMask/metamask-extension/test/unit/development/sample-changelog.md

 ## 3.7.7 2017-6-8

-- Fix bug where metamask would show old data after computer being asleep or disconnected from the internet.
+- Fix bug where MetaMask would show old data after computer being asleep or disconnected from the internet.

 ## 3.7.6 2017-6-5